packethost/packet-python/README.md

 ### Listing all devices, limiting to 50 per page

-// Packet API defaults to a limit of 10 per page
+_Packet API defaults to a limit of 10 per page_

 ```python
 import packet